Azure/RGCOPY/SUPPORT.md

 #### Analyze deployment errors

 The most important feature of RGCOPY is deploying an ARM template.
 This might fail for various reasons that are not under control of RGCOPY.
-For example, a specific VM size might not be available in the requested region and zone.
 In case of an error, check the following log files:

 - **RGCOPY log file**<BR>All error messages and the call stack are displayed on the console and are written to the RGCOPY log file.
 - **Activity log**<BR>This is available in Azure Portal for the resource group and for each resource.
 - **Deployments log**<BR>This is available in Azure Portal for the resource group.

-#### Analyze custom script errors

-RGCOPY allows you running your own scripts inside the VMs.
-Failures of these scripts are not the responsibility of RGCOPY.

-For running these scripts, RGCOPY uses the cmdlet `Invoke-AzVMRunCommand`.
-This cmdlet is communicating with the Azure Agent that is installed inside the VM.
-If this does not work reliably then you should **update the Azure Agent** (waagent) to the newest version.
-Any other software component inside the VM could also cause problems with `Invoke-AzVMRunCommand`.
-To be on the save side, you should use an OS image from the Azure Marketplace rather than your own custom OS image.

-`Invoke-AzVMRunCommand` expects that the script finishes within roughly one hour.
-If the script takes longer then `Invoke-AzVMRunCommand` (and RGCOPY) terminates with "Long running operation failed".
-If you want to use longer running scripts then you must write another script that just triggers or schedules your original script.
-This other script can be started using `Invoke-AzVMRunCommand`.

-#### Supported resources
+#### Supported Azure resource types

 Azure is permanently releasing new resource types and new features for existing resources.
 RGCOPY only supports a limited set of resource types.
 It is simply impossible to support all of them.
 In particular, RGCOPY does not support *classic* VMs.
 Some features (e.g. Network Peering) are only supported for very specific boundary conditions.
 Adding support for further resource types to RGCOPY might or might not happen in the future.
 A new feature of a supported resource might cause issues with RGCOPY in the future.
 Therefore, you should always use the newest version of RGCOPY.